Thursday, July 17, 2008

 The answer may lay (for large successful companies) to start with internal disruptive units (treating themselves as start-ups), to seed, show and tell the way.

-The rate of change in publishing is so rapid it's difficult for one person to keep up to speed.
-The idea of this blog is for us to pool our thoughts, share our reactions and, who knows, even reach some shared conclusions worth arriving at?
+The rate of change is so rapid it's difficult for one person to keep up to speed.
+Let's pool our thoughts, share our reactions and, who knows, even reach some shared conclusions worth arriving at?